-, Church Polity and Church Government.
-Study of the essential features, biblical basis, and historical development of the Presbyterian synodical system of church polity; discussion of the Church Order of the Christian Reformed Church and its amendments with suggestions relative to their application in practice.
+Church Polity and Church Government.-Study of the essential features, Biblical basis, and historical development of the Presbyterian Synodical system of Church Polity; treatment of our Church Order and its amendments, with suggestions relative to their application in practice.
+1924-'25.